cloudflare/cloudflare-docs/products/load-balancing/src/content/additional-options/planned-maintenance.md

 </Aside>

-With [session-based load balancing](/understand-basics/session-affinity), it's important to direct all requests from a particular end user to a specific origin server.
+With [session-based load balancing](/understand-basics/session-affinity), it is important to direct all requests from a particular end user to a specific origin server.
 Otherwise, information about the user session — such as items in their shopping cart — may be lost and lead to negative business outcomes.

 To remove a server from rotation while still preserving session continuity, set up **Origin drain** on a load balancer: